 As for combat, choosing the right weapons for each situation and scraping through a scenario by overheating your engines is great fun.
 When Ironcast gives you the tools to succeed, you truly feel like you're piloting a complex machine and managing multiple systems.
 Balancing between keeping up your repairs and going into another gear to outmaneuver your opponent is exhilarating.
 It's possible to die against a stronger mech even when you do feel in control, but more often than not deaths will come because you lack the supplies to pull off one final shot.
 There is literally no recourse to getting dealt a bad hand, and it can happen at any time due to the nature of the puzzle gameplay.

 The combat is also slightly marred by a few quirks in the user interface.
 It would be nice to know exactly how much ammo or energy it would take to fill your mech at any given time.
-Seeing your opponent make matches during their turns would make the game seem more fair.
-These points are annoying but ultimately not game breaking.
+Seeing your opponent make matches during their turns would make the game seem fairer.
+These points are annoying but ultimately not game-breaking.
 What is fatal to the experience is that the system for targeting specific parts of the opposing mech is hidden behind a small button and goes completely unexplained in the basic tutorial.
-There is an optional tutorial where this is mentioned, but this system is vital for late game tactical play.
+There is an optional tutorial where this is mentioned, but this system is vital for late-game tactical play.
 It is baffling that the developers could let players loose without imparting that information, and many might not even realize that the system exists after playing several runs.

 This game was obtained from Ripstone and reviewed on Steam.